sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-10-12】[mfts / papermark](https://github.com/mfts/papermark) - Papermark is the open-source DocSend alternative with built-in analytics and custom domains.
 * 【2024-10-11】[clinebot / cline](https://github.com/clinebot/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.
 * 【2024-10-11】[vuejs / core](https://github.com/vuejs/core) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 * 【2024-10-11】[hcengineering / huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting